llefranc/42_ft_printf/README.md

         cd 42_ft_printf
         make

-3. Compile your `main.c` with the lib `printf.a` created
+3. Compile your `main.c` with the lib `libftprintf.a` created

-        gcc -Wall -Werror -Wextra main.c printf.a
+        gcc -Wall -Werror -Wextra main.c libftprintf.a

 ## Sources